-Editor’s Note: Some of the fiercest fighting in Iraq took place during the US-led effort centered on seizing, stabilizing, and sustaining Ramadi.
-This is the story of one Marine who fought there, and his reaction to seeing the black flag of ISIS now flying over the city.
-In the years since this article was written, Iraqi forces have retaken Ramadi and are moving on Mosul. …but what happens after?
-This first appeared in The Havok Journal June 9, 2017.
+Editor’s Note: Some of the fiercest fighting in Iraq took place during the U.S.-led effort centered on seizing, stabilizing, and sustaining Ramadi.
+This is the story of one Marine who fought there and his reaction to seeing the black flag of ISIS now flying over the city.

 Baking in the noon sun, I stood at my post surveying the palm grove east of our position at the northern entry control point to Ramadi, Iraq.
 As I observed the rooftops and open windows lining the palms, a shot rang out from the vehicle searching area below.
 An Iraqi police officer waved his AK-47 at an oncoming car and began firing at the street in front of him, warning the driver to stop.

 I peered out of my post, from behind the M240G medium machine gun, not knowing where the fire had originated from.
 Edging further around the bullet-resistant glass which, sat along the front of the post, my weight being held by the sandbags which, lined the area.